CartoDB/documentation/app/content/analytics-toolbox-databricks/overview/installation.md

 ### Installation

+This guide explains all the steps to install the Analytics Toolbox in your Databricks enviroment.

+The CARTO Analytics Toolbox contains two packages:
+* **core**: this is the public and open-source package.
+* **advanced**: this is a premium package.
+It contains the Tiler module, that allows to process and visualize very large spatial datasets stored in Databricks.

+{{% bannerNote title="NOTE" type="note" %}}
+This guide explains how to install the core package.
+In order to access the **advanced** features, please contact support@carto.com.
+{{%/ bannerNote %}}

 To install the CARTO Analytics Toolbox in your Databricks cluster, follow the instructions below on your Databricks workspace UI:

 * Click on _Compute_